Indianapolis police: Suitcase found containing human remains

 WRTV-TV reports a homicide investigation is ongoing.

-Cook confirmed that the remains don’t belong to a baby, but additional details about a possible victim weren’t immediately released.
+Cook confirmed that the remains aren’t those of a baby, but additional details about a possible victim weren’t immediately released.
 The Marion County coroner’s office is working to confirm the identity of the remains.
 Cause and manner of death of the person involved also weren’t known.

 Copyright © 2019 The Washington Times, LLC.